Condenser Fan Motor

-In straight air conditioners the air conditioner fan motor is used mainly in the summer or when the air conditioner is running.
-During the winter this motor sits idle until the air conditioner is turned back on in the spring when temperatures begin to rise.
-This can be a problem for the air conditioner fan motor.
-Sitting all winter without any motion the bearings and shaft in the air conditioner fan motor can seize up or rust.
+In straight air conditioners the air conditioner fan is used mainly in the summer or when the air conditioner is running.
+During the winter this fan sits idle until the air conditioner is turned back on in the spring when temperatures begin to rise.
+This can be a problem for the HVAC condenser fan motor.
+Sitting all winter without any motion the bearings and shaft in the air conditioner motor can seize up or rust.
 It is important that the air conditioner motor be checked to ensure it is running especially when it is first turned on after sitting idle all winter.
-This is a good reason to have air conditioning spring maintenance performed by a professional.
+This is a good reason to have air conditioning spring preventive maintenance performed by an HVAC professional.

-Condenser Fan Motor Problems & Troubleshooting
+Condenser Fan Motor – Condensing Unit Fan Problems & Troubleshooting

-Another problem with the condenser fan motor can be a bad contactor or relay and a bad contactor will also effect the compressor.
-If it is a bad relay it is likely a heat pump and not an air conditioner as most heat pumps control the condenser fan motor through the heat pump defrost control board.
+Another problem with the motor can be a bad contactor or relay and a bad contactor will also effect the compressor.
+If it is a bad relay it is likely a heat pump and not an air conditioner as most heat pumps control the motor through the heat pump defrost control board.
 In the case of the heat pump the relay is located on the defrost control board and looks like a black cube.
 The entire board needs to be replaced as the black cube is integral to the board.